SanjayrajN-in/My_Portfolio/VERCEL_DEPLOYMENT_GUIDE.md

 2. Verify that all API files are using ES modules syntax (export default)
 3. Make sure your `vercel.json` file is correctly configured
 4. Test endpoints locally using `vercel dev` before deploying
+5. Check that your MongoDB connection is working

 ### CORS Issues